 How can I reach you if I have some more questions?

 Please email us at [email protected] and we’ll get back to you as soon as possible.
-We are also open to scheduling a short call with you if you would like to check whether this online course is the right match for you.
+We are always open to scheduling a call with you if you would like to check whether this online course is the right match for you.